Ari526/M1_Application_Grocery/1_Requirements/Readme.md

 ## Introduction

 A Grocery store is a retail store that primarily sells a Grocery items.
-Now a days pollution around the world has increasing as well as day by day foods items are demanded.
+Now a days population around the world has increasing as well as day by day foods items are demanded.
 This project is to help small scale groceries shop owner to grow digitally

 ## Research